BlazingWaters/BlazingWaters.github.io/_posts/2025-03-09-introduction.md

 Although <a href="https://birthbydrip.neocities.org/">Pangburn</a> and, recently, <a href="https://testamentenjoyment.net/">Durandal</a> are using the Hugo format, I settled on Jekyll cause... idk why not.
 Gives me more time to iron out my Markdown knowledge at least.

 I'll do a proper post or review or somethin Soon™.
 This was just done to test if the site was working properly.
 And it is!
 So that's good.
-Have I mentioned I'm tired yet?
+For now, I'll upload three recent(ish) stuff I've done from Backloggd.